-In July 2015, ECOL and SIM personnel trained 80 people to run the trauma healing groups.
+In July 2015, Evangelical Church of Liberia (ECOL) and SIM personnel trained 80 people to run the trauma healing groups.
 They are now helping spread healing groups across the capital, Monrovia, and further into Liberia.
 In May, leaders have been trained to run trauma healing groups specifically for children.

 "Our goal is to care for those who suffer severe wounds of the heart and spirit in the aftermath of Ebola, conflict, disaster or abuse," Nancy said.

 Nancy isn't sure why God wanted her to get Ebola.
 But when patients learn she has experienced exactly what they have, there's an immediate connection.

 "I really believe that the Lord has used my getting Ebola," Nancy said.
 "It's given us an ability to speak into people's lives and to groups like National Institutes of Health and The Centers for Disease Control.
 We have relationships we would not have, had this not happened."

 Every week, Nancy and fellow counselors talk with a group of about 20 Liberian men who have been rejected by society.
 During their meetings, there is often an air of tension, of extreme grief, unresolved angst and addiction.
 The men were given the gruesome job of cremating the contagious bodies of Ebola victims - a vital task that directly reduced the spread of the disease throughout the epidemic.